kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 And as I've told anyone that would listen for the past two months, Grunt is my new God.

-Similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial), Grunt is a JavaScript task runner that manages all of the just-mentioned tasks and a few more inside my development environment.
+Created by the previously-mentioned [@cowboy (A.K.A Ben Alman)](https://twitter.com/cowboy) and similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial), Grunt is a JavaScript task runner.
 It runs on top of Node and is locally installed in my project folder.
 This local installation interacts with a globally-installed Grunt CLI tool.

 A boatload of [Grunt plugins](http://gruntjs.com/plugins) have been created by both the community and the Grunt core committers.
-All of this works together to give me a powerful integrated development environment (IDE).
+These plugins let me create tasks within my dev environment, giving it a high level of functionality.

-For example: whenever I push this site to production, the [grunt cdn](https://github.com/tactivos/grunt-cdn) plugin applies the MaxCDN URL to the all the images and the main CSS/JS files.
-But because of how Grunt works, these URLs are applied to my `localhost` development site.
+For example: I have a single Grunt task that sequentially performs a bunch of sub-tasks for a production deployment.
+One of these sub-tasks is powered by the [grunt cdn](https://github.com/tactivos/grunt-cdn) plugin it and appends the MaxCDN URL to the all the required images and CSS/JS files.
+But because of how Jekyll works, these URLs are appended inside the directory that hosts my local development site.

-Calling CDN assets inside a local dev environment incurs unnecessary costs so when the push to the server is done, my deployment sequence "resets" the dev site by removing the CDN URLs...very flexible.
+If the local dev site runs in a browser after that, it will render the assets from the CDN, incurring unnecessary costs.
+So when the production push is done, another sub-task related to the [grunt jekyll](https://github.com/dannygarcia/grunt-jekyll) plugin "resets" the dev site by removing the CDN URLs.

-Flexibility like this exists throughout my entire development workflow.
-It changed many times during development (and will change many more times in the future), but this is how I was doing things at the time of the site relaunch:
+Grunt add a lot of flexibility to my development workflow, which changed many times during the redesign and will change many more times now that it's done.
+But this is how it was working at the time of the relaunch: it lists two non-Grunt things for clarity (one of the non-Grunt things):

 1. Launch a command prompt with [iTerm](http://iterm.sourceforge.net/).